jakub-zawislak/formex/README.md

 ## Usage

-We have models Article and Category:
+We have models Article, Category and Tag:

 ```elixir
 schema "articles" do